openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/medialOrbitalFrontalCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Medial orbital frontal cortex' is a regional part of brain.
-It is part of the orbitofrontal cortex.
+   :definition: Is a regional part of brain.
+Is part of the orbitofrontal cortex. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0022352) ('is_a' and 'relationship')]
    :description: Component of the orbtial frontal cortex.
 The rostral boundary is the first slice where the medial orbital gyrus became visible whereas the caudal boundary is the disappearance of the medial orbital gyrus/gyrus rectus.
-The medial and lateral boundaries are the cingulate cortex on the u2018inflatedu2019 surface and the medial bank of the superior frontal gyrus (or the cingulate gyrus when visible) respectively (Christine Fennema-Notestine).
+The medial and lateral boundaries are the cingulate cortex on the u2018inflatedu2019 surface and the medial bank of the superior frontal gyrus (or the cingulate gyrus when visible) respectively (Christine Fennema-Notestine). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0022352)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106672
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0022352#medial-orbital-frontal-cortex-1
    :name: medial orbital frontal cortex